The-OpenROAD-Project/OpenSTA/README.md

 scripts will largely be ignored.
 Small performance improvements simply do not justify the time requied to audit and verify the changes.

-Contributions that add dependencies on external libraries like boost will not be accepted.
+Contributions that add dependencies on external libraries like boost, abseil and Intel TBB will not be accepted.

+As the author of OpenSTA I vastly prefer writing code to reviewing code.
+I don't have the patience to go round after round to correct code formatting that is not consistent with the rest of the code.

 ## Authors